jorge-imperial/realmAlertSystem/README.md

 ## Motivation

-This tutorial is focused on those developers who have a [Realm](https://medium.com/r/?url=https%3A%2F%2Fwww.mongodb.com%2Frealm) application and want to create an alert monitoring system that sends an SMS every time a new error appears in our application.
+This tutorial is focused on those developers who have an Atlas environment and want to keep a record of the alerts on a separate database.

 Currently, there are three ways to access the logs of our system: